 Neurofibromatosis Type 1 and Cancer Susceptibility

-CGB investigators have also undertaken a systematic literature review of all the NF1-associated case reports and cases series published in the last 50 years, focusing on the types and numbers of cancers which have been described.
-The goal of this effort is to identify for further clinical and molecular characterization under-recognized rare cancers putatively associated with NF1.
+CGB investigators have also undertaken a systematic literature review of all the NF1-associated case reports and case series published in the last 50 years, focusing on the types and numbers of cancers described.
+The goal is to identify under-recognized rare cancers putatively associated with NF1 for further clinical and molecular characterization.

 For more information, contact Douglas Stewart.